-Any business may take deductions for automobile usage.
 When you use your vehicle in your business or your business owns a vehicle you can deduct some of the costs of operating it.
 The two ways of figuring the vehicle expenses are the Actual Expense and Standard Mileage Rate methods.

 When using the Standard Mileage method, you keep track of each mile driven, plus any tolls and parking fees and these can be deducted.

 If the equipment is leased you can deduct the expense of the lease, but if the equipment is owned rather than leased, the depreciation can be taken as a deduction over the life of the equipment.

 Professional fees you pay in the process of operating your business can be deducted.
 These include lawyers, accountants, consultants or any other professional you pay to provide you a service.